 Q: How do you learn to hula hoop?
 A: How to hula hoop.

 Q: Does the right size hoop make a difference?
 A: Absolutely.
-Adult sized hoops are larger and heavier than a kid’s hoop you can get in a toy store so they move more slowly and are easier to use.
-Most people think smaller hoops are easier for some reason but physics will tell you otherwise.
+Adult sized hoops are larger and heavier than any kid’s hoop you can get in a toy store so they move more slowly around the body, thus they are easier to use.
+Most people think smaller hoops are easier for some reason, but physics will tell you otherwise.
 If you’re an adult a good sized hoop to start with will stand from the ground up to somewhere between your belly button and your solar plexus.
-If you’re quite then perhaps closer to your belly button.
-If you’re on the thicker side go towards your solar plexus, and if you’re on the large feel free to go even larger if you want.
-When you find the goldilocks hoop for you that’s just the right size it makes all the difference in the world.
+If you’re quite thin perhaps closer to your belly button.
+If you’re on the thicker side, go towards your solar plexus, and if you’re on the large feel free to go even larger if you want.
+One size does not fit all, so find the hoop that is right for you.
+Doing so will make all the difference in the world.

-And since the modern hooping movement began people have been making the mistake of confusing an adult sized heavier hoop with a “weighted hoop”.
-An adult sized hoop should will weigh about 1 pound (.45kg), to maybe 1.5 (0.68kg).
+And since the modern hooping movement began, people have been making the mistake of confusing an adult sized heavier hoop with a “weighted hoop”.
+An adult sized hoop will weigh about 1 pound (.45kg), to maybe 1.5 (0.68kg).
 They’re naturally heavier than kids hoops because they’re larger and usually hade of a denser plastic.
-Weighted hoops, however, have weight added to them and can weigh as much as 5 pounds, or ten pounds.
-Those hoops are used for fitness purposes for short periods of time, like ten minutes maximum in a session.
-They’re good for working your core, but other than that you can’t do much else with them.
+Weighted hoops, however, have weight added to them and can weigh as much as 5 or 10 pounds.
+Weighted hoops are used for fitness purposes and only for short periods of time, like ten minutes maximum in a session.
+While they can be good for working your core too, other than that you can’t do much else with them.
 Not using them properly can cause internal injury.
-An adult sized hoop will do the same thing and you can hoop with it for as long as you like – which means even more exercise.
+An adult sized hoop will do the same thing, and you can hoop with it for as long as you like – which means even more exercise.

 Q: How do I start a hoop group in my area?
-A: If you’ve checked and there isn’t one near you to join, or you just want to start another one anyway, this will help you out.
+A: If there isn’t one already going near you to join this will help you out.